 - Are there alternative products or services that can meet the customer’s needs?

 Only market research and answer these questions and facilitate decision making, reduce uncertainty and highlight consumer problems.
-Market research can benefit your product development initiatives in following ways:
+Market research can benefit your product development initiatives in the following ways:

 - Identifying new market opportunities and evaluating the existing markets